 For community and faith-based organizations

-All unvaccinated employees and customers are required to wear masks in indoor public spaces, with reasonable accommodations for those with disabilities, as described in the State Health Order on Face Coverings.
-Any organization may choose to require all customers and employees to wear masks.
+All vaccinated and unvaccinated employees and customers are required to wear masks in indoor public spaces, with reasonable accommodations for those with disabilities, as described in the State Health Order on Face Coverings.

 Public Health—Seattle & King County continues to promote these protective steps:

-- Keep a mask with you – and wear it when asked.
-Anyone who is unvaccinated should wear a mask in indoor public spaces, as described in the Washington state masking order.
+- Wear a mask in all indoor public spaces, regardless of vaccination status, and in crowded outdoor public spaces.
+These requirements are outlined in the Washington state masking order and current King County masking guidance.
 The state order also requires everyone to wear masks in some settings, including schools, healthcare, homeless service sites, and correctional facilities.

 - Improve indoor air ventilation and filtration.
-We have learned how easily the virus spreads indoors, especially in crowded spaces.
-Businesses and all organizations with indoor facilities should start now to improve air ventilation and filtration.
+The virus easily spreads indoors, especially in crowded spaces.
+All organizations with indoor facilities should improve air ventilation and filtration.
 This will help prevent future outbreaks as we get into cooler weather.
-(More information available at Improving Indoor Air)
+More information is available at Improving Indoor Air).
+To request assistance on how you can improve your ventilation and indoor air quality, please fill out this form.

 - Outdoors is better than indoors, for gatherings.
 COVID-19 spreads much more easily indoors than outdoors.
 If you're planning or attending large gatherings, the risks are lower outdoors.

 - Get tested if you have symptoms or an exposure.
 COVID-19 is still spreading, and the new variants are even more contagious.
-Getting tested allows you to take steps to protect family and friends.
+Getting tested allows you to protect family and friends.
 Testing is free.

-- Encourage frequent hand washing and practicing good hygienic habits.
+- Encourage frequent hand washing and practicing good hygiene.

 Public Health recognizes that places of worship are more than a place to pray; they provide community and healing, especially for injustices past and present, particularly against Black, Indigenous, and people of color.
 This is even more important as marginalized communities are those hit hardest by COVID-19.